Xaviera8/datasci_2_manipulation/README.md

-# Github.Test
-This is a practice repo for HHA 506
+# This is the repo for the week2 assignment
-##header 2
-this is how i test commits